-The response to our recent campaign, ‘Armed Forces Veterans & The Salford Community, unite to support Ukraine’ for Armed Forces Veterans, Mark Hatfield and Martin Dunwoody, was amazing.
-However, our children once again led the way as they supported Ukraine by drawing and painting sunflowers, sharing their chocolate and finally, writing letters of love and support for the Ukrainian children.
+The response to our recent campaign, ‘Armed Forces Veterans & The Salford Community, unite to support Ukraine’ for Armed Forces Veterans Mark Hatfield and Martin Dunwoody, was wonderful.
+However, our children once again led the way as they supported Ukraine by drawing and painting sunflowers, sharing their chocolate, and writing letters of love and support for the Ukrainian children.

 I wanted children to lead the way and support Ukraine.

-Who can forget how children came together, drawing pictures of rainbows as they showed support for key workers during the pandemic?
 For me, children would understand how to show love to the children in Ukraine; because, as children, they innately know.
-And, with their innate empathy, from the purest intentions, they knew that a child, travelling alone, scared and away from their home and family, would need to see, we did not forget them…
+Who can forget how children came together, drawing pictures of rainbows?
+And, with innate empathy, from the purest intentions, they knew that a child, travelling alone, scared, and away from their home and family, needed to know we did not forget them.

-Thankfully, our children heard our voice; and aided and abetted by teachers, they did what children do best.
+Thankfully, our children heard our voice; aided and abetted by teachers, they did what children do best.
 Once again, the pencil cases came out.
-And the children opened their hearts as they wrote letters of love to the children of Ukraine and drew sunflowers to make them feel happy.
-Finally, in the act of ultimate kindness, the children shared their Easter chocolate with the children to enjoy as they travelled to safety.
+And the children opened their hearts as they wrote letters of love to the children of Ukraine.
+They drew sunflowers to make them feel happy.
+Finally, in the act of ultimate kindness, children shared their Easter chocolate for children to enjoy as they travelled to safety.

 Children support Ukraine with chocolate, sunflowers and friendship.

-The children came together in schools and at home, writing heartfelt letters in English and Ukraine of support and hope for the children.
-Also, the children learned the Sunflower was the national flower of Ukraine, so they drew and painted sunflowers for every child, signing them with their names and ages.
-This gesture was pure in its intent because they wanted children to feel loved, make them smile, and recognise the simplicity of a flower given by a child who cared about them.
+The children came together in schools and at home.
+They wrote heartfelt letters in English and Ukraine of support and hope for the children.
+Also, the children learned the Sunflower was the national flower of Ukraine.
+So, they drew and painted sunflowers for every child, signing them with their names and ages.
+This gesture was pure in its intent.
+They wanted children to feel loved, make them smile, and recognise the simplicity of a flower given with love.

-Finally, they shared their Easter chocolate; and with this gesture, their message resonated loud and clear.
+Finally, they shared their Easter chocolate; with this gesture, their message resonated loudly and clearly.
 However, one question needed answering.
 How does the Easter Bunny give chocolate to children when they are on a train?
 How do they find them?
-We knew that if the Easter bunny couldn’t get chocolate to children as they travelled, the Armed Forces Veterans would.
-So, with peace of mind restored, the parcels for the children of Ukraine, together with other donations stored at Pendleton Church Salford, were collected and subsequently; delivered by Armed Forces Veterans, as planned.
+We knew that if the Easter bunny couldn’t get chocolate to children, Armed Forces Veterans would.
+So, with peace of mind restored, Martin collected the children’s parcels and donations stored at Pendleton Church Salford, delivered by Armed Forces Veterans as planned.

 ‘First and foremost, we are family men.’

-Mark said, whilst in Ukraine, he went to the border and helped give out supplies at the train station.
-He said,’ I saw children boarding trains alone; some didn’t look like they were even ten years of age; these children were vulnerable and needed help.’
+Mark said he went to the border in Ukraine and helped give out supplies at the train station.
+He said,’ I saw children boarding trains alone.
+Some didn’t look like they were even ten years of age; these children were vulnerable and needed help.’

-I listened as Mark explained, ‘it was mayhem, and you can see parents holding on to their children’s hands so tight.
-There are so many people rushing to get out; it’s hard to watch.
-It is so easy to lose a child in the chaos.
+I listened as Mark explained, ‘it was mayhem.
+You can see parents holding onto their children’s hands so tight.
+So many people are rushing to get out; it’s hard to watch.
+It is so easy to lose a child in chaos.
 God helps them if they let go; because they would never get them back.’

 ‘There are children everywhere; some are travelling alone…’